For the Love of Life

 As a life-long animal lover, I strongly feel that their inability to speak out and defend themselves against a society that views them as lesser, either because they taste good or look good, makes them all the more in need of our support.
 I have been a vegetarian since I was thirteen years old, spent years in wildlife rehab and in environmental education, and I am now speaking out for them through art and literature.
 Not only have I made significant lifestyle changes (transitioning from vegetarian to vegan for example), but I have made a fictional avenue in which I can explore the very mindset in which we treat "different" as lesser and fear the mindset which could change it.

-If you are interested in learning more about veganism and living more sustainably, I will be launching a new blog to focus on that side of my life, with reviews and links to great vegan recipes, and projects to help make for a greener living.
-In the meantime, I have created a sub-category under this heading for a few of my favorite vegan recipes and green projects.
+If you are interested in learning more about veganism and living more sustainably, I have created a sub-category under this heading for a few of my favorite vegan recipes and green projects.